Job DescriptionAbout the Wyss:

 As a Northpond Labs supported project, the postdoctoral fellow will also have opportunities relating to early-stage innovation and commercialization for which the Church lab has a history of effectively translating novel technology concepts into new biotech startups focused on addressing unmet needs for patients living with debilitating diseases.
 In addition to professional development opportunities within the lab and exposure to a breadth of scientific disciplines, the Postdoctoral Fellow will be able to take advantage of the scientific communities within Harvard, the Wyss Institute, and the greater Boston area.

 Ph.D. or equivalent

-Specific degree areas include but are not limited to hematopoietic stem cell biology, immunology, functional genomics, synthetic biology, and molecular biology.
+Specific degree areas include but are not limited to immunology, oncology, synthetic biology, functional genomics, and molecular biology.

 Preferably, applicants should be able to:

-Independently plan, design, and execute on in vitro experiments relating to our screening platform in human hematopoietic stem cells
+Independently plan, design, and execute on in-vivo experiments relating to our pooled screening platform in human and murine T cells

 Help manage and mentor our team of graduate students, research assistants, and undergraduate researchers

 Initiate, maintain, and execute on both industry and academic collaborations relating to the application of our platform across diverse cell types and disease spaces

 Accurately and thoroughly document experimental observations and protocols and help maintain a high level of organizational efficiency within the lab